-B. A diagnosis has been made of somatization disorder characterized by both of the following:
+- A diagnosis has been made of somatization disorder1 characterized by both of the following:

-- a history of multiple physical symptoms beginning before age 30 yr, which either have not been fully explained by a known medical condition or, when there is a related medical condition, are in excess of what would be expected from the history, physical examination, or laboratory findings
+- a history of multiple physical symptoms beginning before age 30 years, which either have not been fully explained by a known medical condition or, when there has been a related medical condition, are in excess of what would be expected from the history, physical examination or laboratory findings

-- headache has evolved or significantly worsened in intensity in parallel with the development of other somatic symptoms attributed to somatization disorder
+- headache has evolved or significantly worsened in intensity in parallel with the development of other somatic symptoms attributed to the somatization disorder

-2. constant or remitting headache parallels in time the fluctuation of other somatic symptoms attributed to somatization disorder
+- constant or remitting headache parallels in time the fluctuation of other somatic symptoms attributed to the somatization disorder

-3. headache has remitted in parallel with remission of the other somatic symptoms attributed to somatization disorder
+- headache has remitted in parallel with remission of the other somatic symptoms attributed to the somatization disorder

 Somatization disorder is characterized by a combination of multiple distressing symptoms and an excessive or maladaptive response to these symptoms or associated health concerns.
 Symptoms include gastric and/or other intestinal problems or dysfunctions, back pain, pain in the arms, legs or joints, headaches, chest pain and/or dyspnoea, dizziness, feeling tired and/or having low energy, and sleep troubles.
 The patient’s suffering is authentic, whether or not it is medically explained.
 Patients typically experience distress and a high level of functional impairment.
 The symptoms may or may not accompany diagnosed general medical disorders or psychiatric disorders.
 There may be a high level of medical care utilization, which rarely alleviates the patient’s concerns.
 From the clinician’s point of view, many of these patients seem unresponsive to therapies, and new interventions or therapies may only exacerbate the presenting symptoms or lead to new side effects and complications.
 Some patients feel that their medical assessment and treatment have been inadequate.